PDAL/PDAL/doc/workshop/exercises/analysis/meshing/meshing.rst

 .. note::

-    This example will be using the output of using :ref:`workshop-clipping` exercise, specifically using ``stadium.las`` file.
+    This example will be using the output of using :ref:`workshop-clipping` exercise, specifically using ``stadium.copc.las`` file.
 Please produce that file by following that exercise before starting this one.

 .. note::